 At the first sign of a reaction, the contrast agent is stopped.
 Mild or moderate reactions are treated with the antihistamine diphenhydramine, given intravenously.
-Severe reactions may be treated with oxygen, fluids given intravenously, epinephrine, or other drugs, depending on the type of reaction.
+Severe reactions may be treated with oxygen, fluids given intravenously, epinephrine, or other medications, depending on the type of reaction.

 Allergic-type contrast reactions are most likely to occur in people who have one of the following:

 If people have had several severe reactions to iodinated contrast agents, an imaging test that does not require this contrast agent should be done instead.
-If an iodinated contrast agent must be used, drugs (diphenhydramine and a corticosteroid) may be given before the test to prevent a reaction.
+If an iodinated contrast agent must be used, medications (diphenhydramine and a corticosteroid) may be given before the test to prevent a reaction.
 People who previously have had a reaction to a contrast agent should tell their doctor before an imaging test is done.

 Usually, no side effects occur.
 However, in a few people who have severe kidney disease or who are undergoing dialysis, these agents may cause a life-threatening disorder called